lanl/spiner/paper.md

 objects know how to read from and write to an `HDF5` [@HDF5] file, and the intent is that the `RegularGrid1D` is a hook that could be extended into a more sophisticated gridding or interpolation procedure.
+For example, one could implement a multi-level grid hierarchy or higher-order interpolation stencils.
 A `DataBox` can manage its own memory and can automatically allocate on host or device at runtime.
 Deep copies host-to-host and host-to-device are supported.
 To encourage good performance, no deep copies are ever implicitly performed---they must be explicitly requested.
 Consequently, `DataBox`es have reference semantics.
 By deliberate choice, `DataBox`es are not reference-counted and have trivial destructors.
 Instead, we provide an overload of `free` to free